CassiG/30ProjectsProject/README.md

 ## Acknowledgements

-30 Projects Project was built with the skills learned from [Devbootcamp](https://devbootcamp.com/) and a Freelance Wordpress Develoopment course from [Skillcrush](https://skillcrush.com/).
+30 Projects Project was built with the skills learned from [Devbootcamp](https://devbootcamp.com/) and a Freelance Wordpress Development course from [Skillcrush](https://skillcrush.com/).
 Design inspiration and starter files inspired by the program's SkillCrush Starter Theme.